korsarNek/korsarNek/source/_posts/Hotplate.md

 ![Heating Plate](/post_assets/Hotplate/Hotplate_printed.webp)

-The 2kB of RAM was already quite tight due to the graphical interface, and I had trouble getting all the texts and images into memory.
+The 2kB of RAM was already quite tight due to the graphical interface and I had trouble getting all the texts and images into memory.
 The RP2040 also comes with a full 120MHz and multiple cores, instead of just 16MHz and one core, a welcome upgrade.

 ### Platform.IO

-Platform.IO is an extension for VSCode that theoretically makes it much easier to program microcontrollers and as an inexperienced C++ programmer, I don't have to deal with things like cmake.
+Platform.IO is an extension for VSCode that theoretically makes it much easier to program microcontrollers and as an inexperienced C++ programmer, I don't have to deal with things like CMake.
 It also gives you a lot more possibilities than the Arduino IDE, such as being able to [arrange code in folders](https://arduino.stackexchange.com/questions/60656/split-up-arduino-code-into-multiple-files-using-arduino-ide) and control the order in which files are included.

-Arduinos are well supported by Platform.IO, but the same is not true for the RP2040 I wanted to use.
-There is no official support for it, fortunately, someone built a [fork](https://github.com/maxgerhardt/platform-raspberrypi) that supports it, but because of Platform.IO's licensing model, where they want to be paid regularly by Raspberry to support the RP2040, even though Platform.IO itself hasn't programmed anything for the integration and it's already available, it will probably [never be merged](https://github.com/platformio/platform-raspberrypi/pull/36#issuecomment-1587171274).
+Arduinos are well-supported by Platform.IO, but the same is not true for the RP2040 I wanted to use.
+There is no official support for it, fortunately, someone built a [fork](https://github.com/maxgerhardt/platform-raspberrypi) that supports it, but because of Platform.IO's licensing model, where they want to be paid regularly by Raspberry to support the RP2040, even though Platform.IO itself hasn't programmed anything for the integration, and it's already available, it will probably [never be merged](https://github.com/platformio/platform-raspberrypi/pull/36#issuecomment-1587171274).

 ### C++